lanl-ansi/PowerModelsGMD.jl/README.md

 Solves for steady-state dc currents on lines resulting from induced dc voltages on lines.
 For example:
 ```
-solve_gmd("test/data/b4gic.m", solver)
+network_case = PowerModels.parse_file("test/data/matpower/b4gic.m")
+solve_gmd(network_case, optimizer)
 ```

-For large systems (greater than 10,000 buses), the Lehtinen-Pirjola method may be used, which relies on a matrix solve instead of an optimizer.
+For large networks (greater than 10,000 buses), the Lehtinen-Pirjola method may be used, which relies on a matrix solve instead of an optimizer.
-This may called by omitting the solver parameter:
+This may called by omitting the optimizer parameter:
 ```
-solve_gmd("test/data/b4gic.m")
+solve_gmd(network_case)
 ```

 To save branch currents in addition to bus voltages:
 ```
 setting = Dict{String,Any}("output" => Dict{String,Any}("branch_flows" => true))
-solve_gmd("test/data/b4gic.m", solver; setting)
+solve_gmd(network_case, optimizer; setting)
 ```